 - It costs RM2 to enter the Pagoda (or RM1 for kids)

-- Temple looks best during Chinese New Year (very crowded)
+- Temple looks best during Chinese New Year (very crowded though)

 Hailing from the 19th century, these floating villages of Penang are still home to many Chinese families.

-Of these, the majority of tourists will choose to visit the more vibrant Chew Jetty over the calmer Tan Jetty.
+Of these, most tourists will choose to visit the more vibrant Chew Jetty over the calmer Tan Jetty.
+Either way, kids will find it thrilling to walk on the old boardwalks.

 Note: To escape the crowds at Chew Jetty, visit early in the morning or after 8pm when most of the shops are closed!